brown-ccv/eb-seg-sandbox/README.md

 pip install -e ".[dev]"
 ```

+You can also use the included devcontainer, which preinstalls dependencies including:
+- GDAL (for `rasterio`) and
+- `libgtk-3-dev` (for `cv2`)
+Use the "Reopen in container" command in VSCode or as a GitHub codespace.

 ## CLI
 Upon installation the `fsdproc` command will be available.
 View its help with `fsdproc --help`.